SkySai1/dnd_disaster/README.md

 Minimal WebSocket server for managing lightweight D&D disaster game sessions.
 Sessions are kept purely in memory.

 This repository now also includes a lightweight React client for joining sessions and picking roles.
+The built client is served by the same Node process as the WebSocket server so both ship together.

 ## Running